DrAShabut/AndroidDev/session-8.md

 6. Check if the test is passed.

-Now add a PlainText to your xml layout, change the id to editTextFirstName.
+Now add a PlainText to your XML layout, and change the id to editTextFirstName.

 Go to the HelloWorldEspressoTest class and add the following method: